 What Are Diamond Inclusions and Blemishes?

-What Causes Inclusions?
+What Causes Diamond Inclusions?

 As the crystal grows, irregularities can develop in its atomic structure.
 These crystals might remain after the stone has been cut and polished and they can affect a diamond’s appearance and even it’s durability.

-Blemishes appear on the diamond’s surface and do not extend into the diamond’s inner structure.
+While blemishes appear on the diamond’s surface and do not extend into the diamond’s inner structure.
 For instance, a simple scratch would be called a blemish, not an inclusion since it doesn’t extend beyond the surface of the stone.

 There are many different types of inclusions: